Mortgage

 3 tips to save on jumbo loan interest rates

-1. Build your credit score.
-Since the lowest interest rates are typically given to those with the highest credit scores, work to boost your credit score as much as possible by paying more than the minimum on your monthly debt and making on-time payments every time.
+1. Build your credit score: Since the lowest interest rates are typically given to those with the highest credit scores, work to boost your credit score as much as possible by paying more than the minimum on your monthly debt and making on-time payments every time.

-2. Make a larger down payment.
-If you can save enough to make a larger down payment, lowering your loan-to-value (LTV) ratio may help you secure a lower interest rate.
+2. Make a larger down payment: If you can save enough to make a larger down payment, lowering your loan-to-value (LTV) ratio may help you secure a lower interest rate.

 Jumbo loan requirements tend to be more stringent than the ones for conforming loans.
 This is what you can expect lenders to use to determine your eligibility for a jumbo loan:

-700+ Credit score
+700+ credit score

-Don’t know your credit score?
+Resource Don’t know your credit score?
 Get your free score on LendingTree Spring today.

-20% Down payment
+20% down payment

-45% Maximum DTI ratio
+45% debt-to-income (DTI) ratio

-A maximum 45% DTI is common for jumbo loans.
+A maximum 45% DTI ratio is common for jumbo loans.
 Although you may have a high income, if you also carry a lot of debt, you may have trouble qualifying for a jumbo loan.

-Cash savings to cover several mortgage payments
+Cash savings to cover several months of mortgage payments

-However, the exact amount required for cash reserves varies by lender and may change based on your credit score, DTI ratio, the type of property you’re financing and how many homes you have financed.
+The exact amount required for cash reserves varies by lender and may change based on your credit score, DTI ratio, the type of property you’re financing and how many homes you have financed.
 It’s reasonable to expect that jumbo lenders will want to see proof of six to 24 months of cash (or liquid assets) in your bank account.

 Use a mortgage calculator to estimate how much your monthly payments could be.